4awpawz/buster/README.md

     if commandLineConfig is supplied and is complete then use commandLineConfig
+    else if paramsConfig is supplied and is complete then use { ...commandLineConfig, ...paramsConfig }
     else if busterConfig is supplied and is complete then use { ...commandLineConfig, ...busterConfig }
     else if packageJsonConfig is supplied and is complete then use { ...commandLineConfig, ...packageJsonConfig }
     else termminate processing

-As the above psudo code demonstrates, Buster can *"blend"* the complete configuration data it receives with the configuration data it recieves, if any, from the command line.

-This affords a flexible means to manage your Buster configuration, using a combination of both the command line along with either of the two configuration files, .buster.json and package.json.
+This affords a flexible means to manage your Buster configuration:

+* using command line configuration data solely if it is complete
+* or when combined with and complete with any one of the other sources of configuration data

 ## author's prefered approach to configuring Buster